GraceRevill/pTBI-neuropsychiatric-outcomes/README.md

 Analysis code and results for the study

-# Mild Traumatic Brain Injury but not Orthopaedic Injury Associated with Subsequent Psychiatric Problems and Increased Mental Health Service Use in 9 to 12-Year-Old Children
+# Mild Traumatic Brain Injury but not Orthopaedic Injury is Associated with Subsequent Psychiatric Problems and Increased Mental Health Service Use in 9 to 12-Year-Old Children

 <p align="center">
 	<a href="https://en.wikipedia.org/wiki/R_(programming_language)"><img